ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 };
 ```

-Sections are slightly more complicated because we have to deal with slices of
+`Section`s are slightly more complicated because we have to deal with slices of
-text for the TAG and NAME components of the tag line plus a slice of lines for
+text for the TAG and NAME components plus a slice of lines for all of the text
-all of the text under the tag line.
+under the tag line.
 The characters/lines we need to slice are already in memory from when we parsed
 the lines of the file, so all we will need to do is fill out start and length
-data fields for TAG, NAME, and the lines of section text.
+data fields for TAG, NAME, and the lines of `section` text.

 ```c
 struct section